 Stress InflammationThere is a reason that doctors tell someone that is struggling with disease to reduce stress.
 Stress causes inflammation.
 When there is inflammation, the body cannot heal.
 Anxiety has been proven to cause long-term stress.
 This inflammation can be hard on your joints.

 Immune System Problems Both stress and anxiety can lower your resistance to infections and viruses.
 People are often sick during and right after the holiday season.
 With the holidays comes extra stress and anxiety for many people.

-Perceived Pain Healthy If with someone that is healthy, they may find there are times where their back or joints hurt a little bit more.
+Perceived Pain If someone is healthy, they may find there are times when their back or joints hurt a little bit more.
 This is common and related to how they slept or the position they held their body in the day before.
 However, when you are experiencing anxiety, you may be less tolerant of the pain levels.

 Anxiety heightens your awareness because it has engaged your fight or flight response system.
 Just like a deer hears every sound, you feel every twinge of pain in a heightened way.

-Even though the pain may be the same level you have been experiencing, your tolerance of that pain is lower.
+Even though the pain may be the same level you have been experiencing, your tolerance for that pain is lower.

 Anxiety Triggers Joint Problems

 Negative Self Talk Thinking negative thoughts or talking bad to yourself all falls under negative self-talk.
 When you focus on what is bad or could go wrong, this can cause anxiety trigger.
 Even if you are a realist, know that this could be adding to your anxiety

 Caffeine and Poor Nutrition It is hard to eat the way we need to when we live in a society that is focused on food and advertising food.
 Caffeine consumption and inadequate nutrition will stress your body and mind.
 Things won’t just roll off as easily as they could.